The origins of Lustleigh (re-appraised)

 At the time of the Domesday Book Sutreworde comprised some 1200 acres.
 As well as detailing the land, serfs, swineherds and animals, the entry refers to bee-keepers who rendered “seven sestiers” of honey.
 This is the only reference in Domesday to bee-keeping in Devon.
 According to Domesday the manor comprised a demesne farm of some 200 acres (probably Barncourt) and 11 or 12 villein farms averaging about 70 acres apiece.
 There was also a large area of forest.

 In the centuries following the compilation of the Domesday Survey the known history of Lustleigh is largely that of the Lords of the Manor.
 In 1262 the Lord of the Manor was Sir William de Widworthy.
-The effigies in the north wall of Lustleigh Church of a knight and lady may be those of Sir William and his wife.
 In 1273, following the death of Sir William de Widworthy’s son, the manor passed through the hands of several families until in 1403 it was sold to Sir John Wadham, a noted judge.
 The manor remained in the possession of the Wadham family for the next 200 years and six generations.
+(For more details about the early Lords of the Manor see our Gems From the Past Section).

 Surveys of the Manor of Lustleigh in 1615 and 1626 provide us with details of all the existing farms and cottages, their occupiers, acreage and rental value.
 From this time on-wards it is possible to trace occupation and ownership virtually unbroken for each house and farm to the present day.
 Many of the farms in existence at the time of the Domesday Survey had Saxon names which are easily identifiable today.

-The Wills family became established here in Lustleigh in the fifteenth century.
+The Wills family became established here in Lustleigh in the fifteenth century, believed to have moved from the Teign Valley area.
 The male descendants of John Willmead (later Wylls or Wills) prospered and bought into several farms including Rudge, Lower Hisley and Higher Hisley.
 In the seventeenth century a Nicholas Amery of Bridford married the daughter of a tenant farmer at Middle Combe and for the next two hundred years the Amery family continued to farm there and to purchase other farms in the parish.
 Kelly Farm is the last remaining farm to be owned by an Amery.
 In the 1820’s John Gould of Taunton bought Boveycombe, Lower Hisley and Knowle.
 Several descendants of these families are living in Lustleigh today.
 However, many of the original farms have been broken up and no longer have links to agriculture.
 The ruins of Boveycombe are hidden in the undergrowth on Lustleigh Cleave, the three Combes are private houses and Gatehouse Farm became the Cleave Hotel in the mid nineteenth century.

 For centuries working life in Lustleigh was mainly centred round farming.
 Most farms were small hill farms and would have had a mix of animals-cattle, pigs, sheep and poultry.
 Some of those on the more productive land were able to grow wheat, barley, potatoes and peas.
 There were also many orchards, growing apples for eating but more especially for cider making.
 Almost every farm had its own cider press.
 Farming in the years up to the early years of the twentieth century supported many other industries and skills.
 The 1851 Census listed 8 farmers and 16 farm labourers among the 39 households.
 There were also carpenters, blacksmiths and a wheelwright, all of whom would have been employed on the local farms.